-- Provide ideas and suggestions for the club's program of the year - · Provide ideas for club activities - Supplement and broaden members' experiences - Are a tool to identify members' interests and ability levels - Help motivate self-learning - Provide guidelines to help members set realistic goals - Provide opportunities for leaders to assign junior leaders to work with younger members - Encourage older 4-H'ers to continue in 4-H through new experiences - Provide recognition for work well-done
+- Provide ideas and suggestions for the club's program of the year. - · Provide ideas for club activities. - Supplement and broaden members' experiences. - Are a tool to divide members into interest and ability levels. - Serve as a tool to motivate self-learning. - Provide guidelines to help members set realistic goals. - Provide opportunities for leaders to assign junior leaders to work with younger members. - Encourage older 4-H'ers to continue in 4-H through new experiences. - Provide recognition for work well-done.